Central Valley groundwater pollution

-Contaminated groundwater in the Central Valley of California, is a growing problem, due to contamination and overuse.
+Contaminated groundwater in the Central Valley of California is a growing problem due to contamination and overuse.
 This problem is compounded by the overdrafting of underground aquifers.

-Currently, nitrates are the most abundant pollutants in the Central Valley due to the copious amounts of agricultural runoff from the farms in the valley.
+Nitrates are the most abundant pollutants in the Central Valley due to the copious amounts of agricultural runoff from the farms.
 The concentration of naturally occurring arsenic is also an issue.
+Manganese has been detected at concerning levels, posing health risks especially to young children and pregnant women due to its neurotoxic effects.
 This is a public health concern as groundwater is often the primary water source in the region.

-Near-term solutions to reduce the pollution and overuse are often costly and hard to implement in a timely manner.
+Near-term solutions to reduce pollution and overuse are often costly and hard to implement in a timely manner.

 Background

 At the heart of this industry lies the Central Valley, a vital agricultural hub for the state and country.
-Consisting of both the San Joaquin Valley and Sacramento Valley, the Central Valley has an estimated two thirds of the state’s cropland with 7 million acres.
-California is also the leading dairy producer in the country, with 1.8 million mature cows in the Central Valley contributing to 80% of California’s dairies.
-In this crucial high-output agricultural region that often suffers from drought, water quantity and quality have been a leading concern.
+Consisting of both the San Joaquin Valley and Sacramento Valley, the Central Valley has an estimated two-thirds of the state's cropland with 7 million acres.
+California is also the leading dairy producer in the country, with 1.8 million mature cows in the Central Valley contributing to 80% of California's dairies.
+Water quantity and quality have been a leading concern in this crucial high-output agricultural region that often suffers from drought.